Baqend/guide/src/topics/push/index.md

 With this, you are able to register the user's device and save it in your device schema.

+If you want a customized welcome notification for the user, you can use the `onInsert` Handler from the device schema and send a push message as the Node user.
+For more information see [Handlers](../baqend-code/#handlers).

 ### iOS and Android Registration
 <div class="note"><strong>Note:</strong> Currently, Baqend is developing on an iOS and Android SDK for easier implementation, but is not available yet.</div>